 Max and Lillie Frosch Centennial Chair in Transplant Research, Immunobiology & Transplant Science Center

-Professor of Transplant Immunology in Surgery, Institute for Academic Medicine
+Professor of Transplant Immunology in Surgery, Academic Institute

 Full Member, Research Institute